Animal testing

-It was estimated in 2010 that the annual use of vertebrate animals—from zebrafish to non-human primates—ranges from tens to over 100 million.
+The annual use of vertebrate animals—from zebrafish to non-human primates—was estimated at 192 million as of 2015.
 In the European Union, vertebrate species represent 93% of animals used in research, and 11.5 million animals were used there in 2011.
-By one estimate, the number of mice and rats used in the United States alone in 2001 was 80 million.
-In 2013 it was reported that mammals (mice and rats), fish, amphibians, and reptiles together accounted for over 85% of research animals.
+The mouse (Mus musculus) is associated with many important biological discoveries of the 20th and 21st centuries, and by one estimate, the number of mice and rats used in the United States alone in 2001 was 80 million.
+In 2013, it was reported that mammals (mice and rats), fish, amphibians, and reptiles together accounted for over 85% of research animals.
 In 2022, a law was passed in the United States that eliminated the FDA requirement that all drugs be tested on animals.